EduardoPena/fdcd/README.md

-# Fast Denial Constraint Discovery (FDCD)
-This repository contains the code for the paper "Fast Algorithms for Denial Constraint Discovery" submitted to VLDB22.
+This repository contains the code for the paper "Fast Algorithms for Denial Constraint Discovery".

 --------------------